-At RPM Law, our Newport Beach DUI attorney is thoroughly versed in the mechanics of how to deconstruct your arrest to uncover mistakes, flaws, inconsistencies, and weaknesses.
+At RPM Law, our Newport Beach DUI lawyer is thoroughly versed in the mechanics of how to deconstruct your arrest to uncover mistakes, flaws, inconsistencies, and weaknesses.
 Many aspects of your arrest can be analyzed, from why you were pulled over in the first place to how your blood alcohol test was conducted.
-We urge you to take advantage of our knowledge, experience, and dedication in fighting your DUI charge through the courts.
+Our DUI lawyers urge you to take advantage of our knowledge, experience, and dedication in fighting your DUI charge through the courts.

 Driving under the influence of alcohol and/or drugs can occur in more than one way.
-As an adult, if your blood alcohol concentration (BAC) measures .08 percent or more on a breathalyzer test, you are illegally over the limit.
+As an adult in Newport Beach, if your blood alcohol concentration (BAC) measures .08 percent or more on a breathalyzer test, you are illegally over the limit.
 If you are under 21, an underage DUI consists of a BAC of .02 percent.
 You can also be arrested if a police officer witnesses impaired driving on your part even if your BAC is below the legal limit.

 Is a DUI a Felony in California?

-The severity of a DUI charge can range from a misdemeanor to a felony.
-Whether you will be charged with a felony DUI charge depends on several factors, from the circumstances surrounding the charge to your criminal history.
-The first three DUI offenses will be charged as misdemeanors unless there are mitigating circumstances.
-There are four instances when a DUI can be charged as a felony in California: if the defendant has four DUIs over a 10 year period, was previously convicted of a felony DUI, was driving under the influence when someone was injured or killed, or was driving under the influence with a minor in the car.
+The severity of a DUI charge can range from a misdemeanor to felony charges.
+Whether you will be charged with a felony DUI charge depends on several factors, from the circumstances surrounding the charges to your criminal history.
+The first three DUI offenses will be charged as misdemeanors charges unless there are mitigating circumstances.
+There are four instances when a DUI can be charged as a felony in California: if the defendant has four DUIs over a 10 year period, was previously convicted of felony DUI charges, was driving under the influence when someone was injured or killed, or was driving under the influence with a minor in the car.

-A first-offense DUI in California is charged as a misdemeanor that can lead to various penalties that can include:
+A first criminal offense DUI in California is charged as a misdemeanor that can lead to various penalties that can include:

 - A fine of $390 up to $1,000